Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ```c++
 set_optimization_level(*target_options, 2, 0);
 ```
-Optimized builds take much longer (??) time than debug builds, but are around 2x as fast as an unoptimized build.
+Optimized builds take much longer (??) time than debug builds, but are around 2x as fast as an un-optimized build.

 This automatically turns OFF all runtime checks, and specifies a number of optimizations for LLVM code production.

+To stop making a .pdb file, use:
+`target_options.emit_debug_info=.NONE;`

 ### 30.4.2 The output type
 Possible values are: .NO_OUTPUT; .DYNAMIC_LIBRARY; .STATIC_LIBRARY; .OBJECT_FILE; with as default .EXECUTABLE;